 - Components – Mixture of Shimano road and mountain components with either triple cranksets or compact double.

 eBikes: These semi-powered bikes allow for nonriders to share the experience with their friends and family who are stronger cyclists.
 We have limited supply of eBikes, so please contact us to ensure we can supply them.

-- Type – Electric assist eBikes
+- Type – Electric-assist eBikes

 - Sizes – S, M & L

 - Components – Mixture of Shimano Acera and Deore.

 - All hotel accommodations – mostly 3 and 4 star but ask for custom accommodation requests.

 - The use of a Garmin Touring GPS during the tour for worry-free routing.